 A FIR filter may be used to filter the output signal.
 Filter can be set to SND_FILTER_ON to enable the filter or SND_FILTER_OFF to disable it.
 If it is enabled, one must specify the filter coefficients to be used.
-These values are passed in the filter_coef[] array.
+These values are passed in the filter_coeff] array.
 The values are specified as integers in S15 format.
 A value of 0xFFFF equals about 1.0.
 Reflections are specified using two arrays.
 Each pair of array elements specifies one reflection.
-The ref_off[] array contains the amount of delay for each reflection.
+The ref_off[] array contains the amount of delay for each reflection in milliseconds.
+The ref_vol[] array contains the volume of each reflection.
 A value of 127 specifies full volume.
 A volume of zero is possible, but should be avoided for performance reasons.